-If your smartphone is still showing a black screen after performing this hard reset, it might be a hardware issue.
+It might be a hardware issue if your smartphone is still showing a black screen after performing this hard reset.
 The camera lens might be broken.
 You can contact a repair shop or the phone manufacturer (warranty) to address the situation.
 Do not try to dismantle the phone yourself; your warranty will be revoked if you do so.

 Why is my phone camera quality so bad?

 There are many reasons why your phone camera quality can be bad.
-Here are a few common reasons:
+However, here are a few common reasons:

 - Camera lenses are dirty; try cleaning them with a microfiber cloth.